Donate Online

-How much do I have to tithe?
+Do Christians have to tithe?

 Does the Bible require a Christian to tithe?
-My pastor says a Christian should give ten percent to the church, but I can’t find that in my Bible. - C.G.
+My pastor says a Christian should give ten percent to the church, but I can’t find that in my Bible.

-Tithing in the church has often been a source of confusion and debate, but as usual, Scripture gives us clear direction.
+Tithing in the Church has often been a source of confusion and debate, but as usual, Scripture gives us clear direction.

 First, the word tithe simply means tenth, and the first use of the word occurs in Gen 14:20, when Abraham gives a tenth of his war spoils to the high priest, Melchizedek.
 Later, God incorporated the principle of tithing into His Law, and specified the rules Israel would follow in tithing.